mnr/writing-wip/dimensions_living_book/pedicure.md

 After my feet and hands have been sanded and prepped, the painting begins.
 The manicurist skips a coat of primer before applying Valentine Fuschia.
 She is quick and efficient and has five fingers completed when Greta interjects;

 "Oh, ick," Greta says.
 She's looking at my painted fingernails.
 "That color is too red.
 I'm going to pick something different."
-She paws through the box of Rust-Oleum bottles and comes out with fire-engine red.
+She paws through the box of Rust-Oleum bottles and comes out with a more conservative pink.

 I now have a problem which will compound itself in the coming days.
 I can stop and switch to match Greta's choice, but this means enduring the grinding necessary to remove the current color.
 I elect to continue with Valentine Fuschia for my remaining fifteen nails.
 The manicurist irradiates my fingers with army-surplus plutonium and the polish becomes heat-resistant and immune to chipping.
 Those are qualities of good engine paint, so I assume that is true here as well.